euijae/double-nickel-chatbot/README.md

 ## Run it locally

-Create a `.env` file and set your OpenAI API key in it.
+Create `.env` file and set your OpenAI API key in it.

 Then run the commands below to run the app
 ```